Irish Crown Jewels: Rumours and theories

 In 1908, the Irish journalist Bulmer Hobson published an account of the theft in a radical American newspaper, The Gaelic American, using information he had received from Vicars' half-brother Pierce O'Mahony.
 It stated that the culprits were Shackleton and a military officer, Richard Gorges.
 The two men allegedly obtained access to the safe by plying Vicars with whiskey until he fell unconscious, at which point they removed the key from his pocket.
 Once the jewels had been extricated, Shackleton transported them to Amsterdam, where he sold them for £20,000.
 Hobson claimed that the men escaped prosecution due to Shackleton threatening to expose the "discreditable doings" of various high-ranking personages with whom he was acquainted.
 Hobson repeated the allegations in a formal statement to officials in 1955, and in his autobiography.

-Officials were aware of the homosexuality of Shackleton, Gorges, and Vicars and the claim that the investigation was compromised to avoid a greater scandal, such as the Dublin Castle homosexual scandals of 1884, was also made by Vicars, including in his will.
+Officials were aware of the homosexuality of Shackleton, Gorges, and Vicars and the claim that the investigation was compromised to avoid a greater scandal, such as the Dublin Castle scandal of 1884, was also made by Vicars, including in his will.
 The Lord Lieutenant's son, Lord Haddo, had been a participant in the parties at the castle, and King Edward VII's allegedly bisexual brother-in-law the Duke of Argyll was known to Frank Shackleton, through a friendship with the prominent social figure Lord Ronald Gower.

 Of the persons alleged to be involved in the theft: